School of Medicine

 Students enjoy the advantages of comparatively small classes that afford opportunities for considerable personal contact with members of the faculty, and the benefits of study in an urban academic medical center with diverse settings for clinical instruction and externships in affiliated hospitals and community health centers.

-Boston Medical Center provides approximately 800,000 ambulatory patient visits, 129,000 Emergency Department visits, and over 26,000 hospital stays each year.
+Boston Medical Center provides approximately 870,000 ambulatory patient visits, 129,000 Emergency Department visits, and more than 26,000 hospital stays each year.

 About 30 percent of the medical students participate in a variety of international health elective experiences.
 In addition, more than half participate in research projects and electives.